Blue in the Face (1995)

 Premios & Similares

-Premios: N/A
+Premios:

-Palabras Clave
+Palabras clave

-Palabras Clave: cigarette, corner shop, smoking, tobacco
+Palabras clave: cigarette, corner shop, smoking, tobacco

 Blue in the Face follows Auggie, the owner of a small tobacco shop in Brooklyn, New York.
 The shop serves as a community hub where locals come to buy cigarettes and engage in casual conversation with Auggie and each other.
 During the film, Lou Reed visits the shop and discusses his health insurance concerns regarding smoking.
 In an unusual twist, Madonna makes an appearance as a singing telegram.